 The college encourages international candidates with superior academic and personal qualifications to apply for admission to Bates.
 Non-United States citizens must submit the following: an application form; official or certified copies of secondary school transcripts; a school profile and/or explanation of the school's marking system if available; letters of recommendation; and certificates of completion and national examinations (if applicable).

 All documents must be presented in English; original documents must accompany all certified translations.
 Applicants living abroad are advised to retain copies of their applications and to submit applications well in advance of the deadlines.

 Students who do not speak English as a first language, regardless of where they live, must submit results of the Test of English as a Foreign Language (TOEFL) or an equivalent form of testing.
-The college will accept only official score reports.
 Submission of SAT I, SAT II, or ACT results is optional for all students.